pseudoforceyt/projectTitin/AntaraMitraLive/AntaraMitraLive.md

 ## Stage

-Stage is the platform where the performers ✨ perform ✨
+Stage is the platform where the performers perform.
+It is a platform that is raised sufficiently above the audience's level for maximum visibility.

 The stage is where all the microphones, stage monitors, most of the effects lighting, and instruments are placed.